lavelle96/seldon-deployment/README.md

 The program will

-1. Create the resource as defined in `filename` in the namespace `namespace`
+1. Create the resource as defined in `filename` in the namespace `namespace`.
-2. Wait until the resource has scaled to one replica
+2. Wait until the resource has scaled to one replica.
-3. Increase the number of replicas to two replicas
+3. Increase the number of replicas to two replicas.
-4. Wait until the resource has scaled to two replicas
+4. Wait until the resource has scaled to two replicas.
 5. Delete the resource.

 ## Files

-There are two go files: main.go and seldonDeploymentController.go
+There are two go files: main.go and seldonDeploymentController.go.

 ### main.go

-- Handles the parsing of the kubeconfig
+- Handles the parsing of the kubeconfig.
-- Handles the parsing of the yaml definition
+- Handles the parsing of the yaml definition.
-- Orchestrates the creating, updating and deleting of the resource
+- Orchestrates the creating, updating and deleting of the resource.

 ### seldonDeploymentController.go